Swapnil-Thavare/AI-Mock-Interview-Platform/README.md

 ## Overview

-IntelliInterview lets candidates upload a resume, provide a job description, and participate in a mock interview with personalized questions.
+IntelliInterview lets candidates create an account, upload a resume, provide a job description, and participate in a mock interview with personalized questions.
 After an interview, the platform evaluates answers and provides a performance report.
-This repository contains the initial foundation and a functional demonstrable prototype using mock data and services.
+This repository now has a PostgreSQL-backed backend with real JWT authentication and a React frontend connected to it.

-## Current Skeleton Features
+## Current Features

 - **Landing Page** — project overview and calls to action
-- **Authentication Pages** — login and registration forms (mock, ready for real JWT)
+- **Authentication** — registration, login, logout, and protected routes with JWT
-- **Candidate Dashboard** — welcome section, quick stats, quick actions, recent interviews
+- **Candidate Dashboard** — welcome section, dynamic stats, quick actions, recent interviews
-- **Resume Page** — file upload with a mock analysis display
+- **Resume Page** — PDF upload and mock analysis display
-- **Job Description Page** — textarea input with a mock analysis display
+- **Job Description Page** — create, list, and delete job descriptions with mock analysis
-- **Interview Setup** — select role, type, difficulty, and duration
+- **Interview Setup** — select difficulty, type, question count, and duration
 - **Mock Interview** — question-by-question interface with progress tracking, timer, and state management
 - **Interview Result** — mock evaluation report with scores, strengths, and improvement areas
-- **Interview History** — list of previous mock attempts
+- **Interview History** — list of previous attempts retrieved from the database
 - **Profile Page** — view and edit candidate details
-- **FastAPI Backend** — health check, auth, resume, job description, and interview endpoints with mock services
+- **FastAPI Backend** — REST API with health, auth, resume, job description, and interview endpoints
+- **PostgreSQL Persistence** — SQLAlchemy ORM models with Alembic migrations
+- **JWT Security** — password hashing and access-token authentication
-- **AI Service Abstraction** — mock implementation ready to be replaced with a real AI provider
+- **AI Service Abstraction** — mock AI implementation ready to be replaced with a real provider

 ## Tech Stack